 The lymphoid tissue-specific proteome

-The lymphoid tissues play an important role in the defense against exogenous pathogens and the production and development of lymphocytes as well as the transportation of interstitial fluids.
-The lymphoid tissues consist of primary lymphoid tissue and secondary lymphoid tissue.
+The lymphoid tissues play an important role in the body's defence against exogenous pathogens, in the production and development of lymphocytes as well as in the transportation of interstitial fluids.
+The lymphoid tissues consist of primary lymphoid tissues and secondary lymphoid tissues.
 The primary tissues include bone marrow and thymus, while the secondary tissues include tonsils, lymph nodes, spleen and appendix.
-Transcriptome analysis shows that 82% (n=16152) of all human proteins (n=19670) are expressed in the lymphoid tissue and 1419 of these genes show an elevated expression in the lymphoid tissue compared to other tissue types.
+Transcriptome analysis shows that 77% (n=15459) of all human proteins (n=20090) are expressed in the lymphoid tissue and 1464 of these genes show an elevated expression in the lymphoid tissue compared to other tissue types.

 The lymphoid tissue transcriptome

-Transcriptome analysis of the lymphoid tissue can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
+Transcriptome analysis of the lymphoid tissue can be visualized with regard to the specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the lymphoid tissue compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the lymphoid tissue compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the lymphoid tissue compared to other tissues.
 As evident in Table 1, all genes elevated in lymphoid tissue are categorized as:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in lymphoid tissue as well as in all other tissues.
-(B) The distribution of all genes across the six categories, based on transcript detection (NX?1) in lymphoid tissue as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (nTPM≥1) in lymphoid tissue as well as in all other tissues.

 As shown in Figure 1, 1470 genes show some level of elevated expression in the lymphoid tissue compared to other tissues.
 The three categories of genes with elevated expression in lymphoid tissue compared to other organs are shown in Table 1.
 In Table 2, the 12 genes with the highest enrichment in lymphoid tissue are defined.

 Table 1.
-Number of genes in the subdivided categories of elevated expression in lymphoid tissue.
+The number of genes in the subdivided categories of elevated expression in lymphoid tissue.

 Protein expression of genes elevated in primary lymphoid tissues